capa46/project/another-page.md

 After analysing the data, we focus our attention on the property _a-cd:hasCommission_ that refers to _Committenza 1 del bene 0900286607_ with <a href= "https://w3id.org/arco/resource/Commission/0900286607-1">this IRI</a>.

+Since the information is not clear enough, we carry out a research on the committent of this statue.
+On the webpage of the <a href= "http://www.polomuseale.firenze.it/areastampa/files/53185184f1c3bc7c07000000/02%20SALA%20MICHE_PDF.pdf">Museo Nazionale del Bargello</a>, we discover that the committent was Baccio Valori.

+-_Step 2_

-We now decid to ask ChaptGPT and Gemini to retrieve further information on the committent by using the **self-consistency prompting technique**.
+We now decide to ask ChaptGPT and Gemini to retrieve further information on the committent by using the **self-consistency prompting technique**.
 We ask the same question three times but formulating it with different words and opening each time a new chat:

 _Q: Who commissioned the artwork Tondo Doni authored by Michelangelo?
 A: The artwork Tondo Doni was commissioned by a rich merchant named Agnolo Doni.